 In conclusion, the investor has removed a certain amount of silver from the market.
 A large percentage (95-97%) will likely never be recycled and used as a future supply for global silver fabrication demand.
 Thus, any increase in global silver fabrication in the future will be met by stagnating or falling supply as world mine production continues to decrease while scrap supply remains subdued.

 Since 2007, the silver market has experienced a profound change.
-Investors concerned with the increasing amount of debt and leverage in the system have decided to acquire physical silver investment.
-While demand for silver bar and coin declined this year, it is still much higher than what it was before the 2007 U.S. Housing and Banking Crisis.
+Investors concerned with the increasing amount of debt and leverage in the system have decided to acquire physical silver investments.
+While demand for silver bars and coins declined this year, it is still much higher than what it was before the 2007 U.S. Housing and Banking Crisis.

-Lastly, the reason to own investment silver hasn’t changed even though the low price isn’t reflective of the massive amount debt and money printing issued by the Fed and central banks over the past decade.
-Yes, it’s true that STOCKS, BONDS, REAL ESTATE & BITCOIN are where the masses have flocked to currently, but their highly inflated values are a temporary phenomenon.
+Lastly, the reason to own investment silver hasn’t changed even though the low price isn’t reflective of the massive amount of debt and money printing issued by the Fed and central banks over the past decade.
+Yes, STOCKS, BONDS, REAL ESTATE, & BITCOIN indeed are where the masses have flocked to currently, but their highly inflated values are a temporary phenomenon.